kccnma/sitebase1-static/README.md

 # sitebase-static
-A static version of SItebase, a minimal HTML + CSS + JS base front-end framework for simple web site projects.
+A static version of Sitebase, a minimal HTML + CSS + JS base front-end framework for simple web site projects.